 However, I contacted them for almost less than a day (the night of May 30, 2020) before my previous hosting service expired.

 Fortunately, I was also planning to do an overhaul on the layout and didn’t mind doing the manual transfer myself since I’ll be changing a lot of stuff anyway.

-Another thing that I noticed in Google Analytics this month was, a huge portion of my traffic was coming from three posts only which made me think a lot.
+Another thing that I noticed in Google Analytics this month was, that a huge portion of my traffic was coming from three posts only which made me think a lot.
 Only 3 out of 50 articles were producing results.

 I know it’s too early to see the traffic from SERP, especially from newly written articles.